 You can see which projects have had a recent spike or are the most active and may need more attention.
 On this page, you can also control the date range that’s displayed, allowing you to focus on a smaller period of time or zoom out for a longer view.
 The page is designed for org admins, but is available to all team members.
 This is helpful if a team member who isn't an admin is tasked with reviewing these statistics.
 Also, this allows team members associated with specific projects to use this page to investigate why their events are being dropped.

 With the dropdowns at the top of the page, you can set whether the page displays stats for errors, transactions, or attachments, as well as the date range.
 With the date selector, the time period can be set from an hour to a maximum of 90 days, and all of the page elements change dynamically when you update this setting.

-The cards on the page provide high-level usage stats about events, including the total number of events for the period, as well as which ones were accepted, filtered, or dropped.
+The cards on the page provide high-level usage stats about events and attachments, including the total number of either for the period, as well as which ones were accepted, filtered, or dropped.

 When you set a date range that results in intervals of one day or more, the time zone is displayed in UTC to ensure consistency for users across different time zones.
 For time periods with intervals of less than 24 hours, the time zone is based on your "Timezone" setting in User Settings > Account Details.

 The “Project” table provides insight into per-